jerrylee1697/HackUCI19/pages/PropTypes(Facebook).md

 ### What happens on other React versions?

-It outputs warnings with the message below even though the developer doesn’t do anything wrong.
-Unfortunately there is no solution for this other than updating React to either 15.3.0 or higher, or 0.14.9 if you’re using React 0.14.

-## Difference from `React.PropTypes`: Don’t Call Validator Functions
+## Difference from `React.PropTypes`: D o notCall Validator Functions

 First of all, **which version of React are you using**?
 You might be seeing this message because a component library has updated to use `prop-types` package, but your version of React is incompatible with it.
 See the [above section](#compatibility) for more details.